 CURRENT METHOD NEW METHOD DETAILS Local SAML Current ThreatQ accounts will be mapped using the user's email address and users will use SSO to log into the platform - see SSO Login.
 Local Maintenance Accounts will not be mapped in SAML and will continue to use the local login method.
 See the Configuring SAML topic for details on this setup process. ⚠ ThreatQuotient strongly recommends that you perform a full backup before changing your authentication method.

 SAML Local Contact ThreatQ Support.
-Local LDAP Current ThreatQ accounts will be mapped using the user's for details on this setup process.
+Local LDAP Current ThreatQ accounts will be mapped using the user's email address and users will continue to use the local login method - see Local Login.
+See the LDAP Authentication topic for details on this setup process.